kaletsidk776/projectile-motion-simulation/README.md

 ### Grade 11 Physics: 3D Kinematics Simulation project
-The projectile motion is modeled using Newton's Second Law.
+The projectile motion is modeled using Newton's Second Law of motion .

 The projectile experiences two forces: